ralabate/houdini-graph-editor-tools/README.md

 ## copy_and_offset.py

-Duplicates a curve onto its children and offsets the keyframes by five frames.
+Duplicates a curve onto its children and offsets the time by five frames per child-level.

-I hotkey mapped this to **Ctrl+Shift+O**.
+I hotkey map this to **Ctrl+Shift+O**.

-Useful for setting up mechanical chains, tails, etc.
+This could be useful for setting up mechanical chains, mechanical tails, etc.